tstevelt/BellasoPlus/README.md

  -t  = print table
 ```

-The Bellaso Cipher encoding creates an encoded file which exhibits a nonsensical character distribution.
-Code breaking cannot be achieved by analyzing the character distribution of the encoded file.
+The Bellaso Cipher creates an encrypted file which exhibits a nonsensical character distribution.
+Code breaking cannot be achieved by analyzing the character distribution of the encrypted file.
 See BellasoCipher.png.

 Longer, more complex keywords result in stronger encryption.

-Here is a <a href='http://bellaso.silverhammersoftware.com/'>Bellaso Website</a> where you can encode, email and decode messages.
+Here is a <a href='http://bellaso.silverhammersoftware.com/'>Bellaso Website</a> where you can encrypt, email and decrypt messages.